Speech Topics

 Read More +

 Lots of companies fly the “easy to do business with” banner.
 Few ever actually fulfill that promise, as most consumers can attest.
-In this fascinating talk, Jon Picoult will challenge your audience to raise the bar – showing them how to make it not just easy for customers to do business… but effortless.
+In this captivating talk, Jon will challenge your audience to raise the bar – showing them how to make it not just easy for customers to do business… but truly effortless.

 Topics typically covered in this program include: